-The creativity of nightlife may grow in the dark, but it filters from grassroots to mainstream, influencing everything from subcultures, music, media, and advertising, to gaming, fashion, hospitality, beauty, and tourism.
+The raw creativity of nightlife may begin on the fringes, but it filters from grassroots to mainstream, influencing a swathe of industries that spans music and advertising, through to fashion, retail, and hospitality.
 We predict that in the future, nightclubs will finally be celebrated for their significant contribution to British culture - being elevated to the status of cultural institution.

-Their hallowed dancefloors will stand shoulder-to-shoulder with art galleries, theatres, and museums.
+Their hallowed dancefloors will stand shoulderto-shoulder with art galleries, theatres, and museums.
 Cities will recognise their role as incubators of music, fashion, identity, culture, and social cohesion, with public funding flowing to expand their creative capacity and support them as venues for higher education.
 We'll even see club culture history become essential teaching in school curricula.